tri47/tri47.github.io/_posts/2020-05-16-how-a-machine-see-arts.md

 ![](/assets/images/deeplearning/high_layer.png)

-If you look hard enough, you may find the concept a face, a face with a Renaissance neckpiece, eyes and ears, and somewhere, perhaps with a weird indescribable blob is the concept of Rembrandt's art.
+If you look hard enough, you may find the concept of a face, a face with a Renaissance neckpiece, eyes and ears, and somewhere, perhaps with a weird indescribable blob is the concept of Rembrandt's art.

 Let's try another one, this time with a Van Gogh painting since everyone loves Van Gogh.